akeyess/akeyess/README.md

 > NEW to GitHub developing status daily :)

 ## Current Status
 I am ***Currently Available For Employment***.
 Accepting a **B.A. in Experimental Psychology** end of 2022 Spring term.
 I work at a flexible job right now, availability is up to me.
-Wide open a schedule possible with *2 weeks advanced notice*. :innocent:
+A wide open schedule is possible, if necessary, with *2 weeks advanced notice*. :innocent:

 ## What I'm Focused On :mag_right: